 - On the pop-up window, change the Voter's street address to the new street address and press the TAB key on the keyboard (do not touch any other button or key). - The Voter's precinct number should update automatically.
-If no number shows, and/or you have the "Non-precinctable Address" text, attempt to correct the address to achieve a precinctable result. - If, after 4-5 tries, you are unable to precinct the address, call the IT Hotline on the front cover of this Handbook. - When you have a precinct number, press the "Save Changes" button. - You will be returned to the Voter's information page and the address should now be corrected. - Press the green "NonProvisional CVR (Live)" button and proceed to generate a ballot for the Voter. - Keep all completed Short Re-Registration forms in the Blue Roster Binder until the end of the day when they should be returned in the large plastic bag.
+If no number shows, and/or you have the "Non-precinctable Address" text, attempt to correct the address to achieve a precinctable result. - If, after 4-5 tries, you are unable to precinct the address, call the IT Hotline (559) 600-3028. - When you have a precinct number, press the "Save Changes" button. - You will be returned to the Voter's information page and the address should now be corrected. - Select Issue and Return. - Keep all completed Short Re-Registration forms in the Blue Roster Binder until the end of the day when they should be returned in the large plastic bag.